Gemmstone/PyNGtuber/README.md

 -   GIF support!

 ## Contributions
 If you're interested in contributing to this project or checking out the code, feel free to get involved.
 Contributions are highly appreciated!

 ## Feedback
 Your feedback and ideas are valuable.
 If you have suggestions, issues or questions, please don't hesitate to reach out.

+## Credits
+-   Art by Chereverie​, this software was inspired by her Picrew​.
+-   Face tracking by Mostafa Nafie with Head-Pose-Estimation.
+Sadly, not available in the windows version for now :(